Tyrrrz/CliWrap/Readme.md

 ```

 > ⚠️ String overload of `WithArguments(...)` only works well when the arguments are short, simple, and not expected to change.
-> In all other scenarios, both the array and builder overloads of `WithArguments(...)` offer a far more flexible alternative.
+> For all other scenarios, it's recommended to use the array or builder overload instead.

 #### `WithWorkingDirectory(...)`